okalil/discussions-monolith/README.md

 ### Pending submit button

 - Instead of handling loading state for a submit button every time, we can take advantage of React Router's `useFetchers` and `useNavigation` hooks to access the state of any inflight form submissions.
-- Then, we can check whether the button's form's action matches any of them to know if [it should be disabled or showing a spinner](https://github.com/okalil/discussions-monolith/blob/main/app/web/ui/shared/button.tsx).
+- Then, we can check whether the button's form's action matches any of them to know if [it should be disabled or showing a spinner](https://github.com/okalil/discussions-monolith/blob/main/app/web/shared/button.tsx).

 ### Fullstack Component Pattern

-- A "fullstack component" is a file that colocates UI, loader/action logic, validation, and data fetching for a specific feature or route.
+- A "fullstack component" is a single component file that colocates UI, server-side logic and data handling for a specific feature or route.
 - **These components always use `useFetcher` because they are implemented as React Router resource routes (not UI routes).** This allows them to be embedded in other UI and invoked programmatically, rather than being tied to navigation.
 - Typical structure includes:

   - UI component (React function)
   - Route loader and/or action (for data fetching and mutations)
   - Validation schema (using the shared validator utility)

-  - Data fetching or mutation functions from the core/domain layer
+- Data mutation example: `web/discussion/edit-comment.route.tsx`
-- Example: `edit-comment.route.tsx`

   ```tsx
   export function EditComment({ comment, onCancel }) {